jburguete/mpcotool/README.md

 >> (number of experiments) x (variable 1 number of sweeps) x ... x
 >> (variable n number of sweeps)

-* *"MonteCarlo"*: Monte-Carlo brutal force algorithm.
+* *"Monte-Carlo"*: Monte-Carlo brutal force algorithm.
 Requires on calibrate:
 > simulations: number of simulations to run in every experiment.
 >
 > The total number of simulations to run is: